miguelpaz/nicar18/README.md

 # Nicar18
-Raw notes and materials from workshops I attended.
+Raw notes and materials of workshops I attended.